theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 **Warning!
 Duplicates in the target environment!**<br>
 The SAP standard modules for table extraction do not have pointers for table fields.
 In larger tables this may cause low performance and duplicates in the target environment.
-Use the function module from Theobald Software Z_THEO_READ_TABLE to ensure smooth extractions.
+Use the function module [Z_THEO_READ_TABLE](./table/custom-function-module-for-table-extraction) from Theobald Software to ensure smooth extractions.

 Note the necessary [authorization for SAP tables](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table):
 ```